anax291/TasteOfDecor/README.md

 1. [GSAP](https://greensock.com/gsap/).
 A very popular javascript library that is used for our intro animation and some modal animations.
    ![Intro Of Our Website](./public/assets/readme/gsap.png)

 2. [INTROJS](https://introjs.com/).
 This is not so popular yet a very useful library.
-It is used to guide the users, how the can write testimonials for us.
+It is used to guide the users, how they can write testimonials for us.
    ![IntroJs guiding how to write testimonial for us](./public/assets/readme/introjs.png)

 ---